 national membership dues, $130 ($65 per semester).

-liability insurance, $180 (this can fluctuate year-to-year based on the greater
+- Annual risk management and liability insurance fee, $200 (this can fluctuate year-to-year based on the greater

 organization’s recent claim history).